fbraza/DevOps-Challenge/README.md

 - [Install Redis](https://redis.io/download)

 Once done you can clone or download the repository.
-Once in the root directory of the application (where `package.json` file located) run the following command:
+Once in the root directory of the application (where `package.json` file is located) run the following command:

 ```bash
 npm install